 Previous research has provided support for these individual steps.
 Several approaches have been proposed~\cite{kang2021metamap, ivanov2022moodcubes, hope2022scaling} to decompose the references or show connections between them, aiding users in identifying the sources for recombination.
 However, these approaches do not guide how to incorporate extracted elements into a design.
 Also, many approaches have attempted to help users blend different concepts or images into a novel one~\cite{chilton2019visiblends, chilton2019visifit, zhao2020iconate, wang2023popblends}.
-However, these approaches primarily emphasize generating precise combinations that effectively incorporate all elements harmoniously, rather than aiming to produce diverse combinations for exploratory purposes.
-Another thread of research focuses on searching by genetic recombination~\cite{kim2022mixplorer, chouchoulas2007design, turrin2011design, zaman2015gem}, but these techniques were focused on widening the range of the design exploration, rather than offering inspiration on how to effectively combine specific design elements.
+However, these approaches primarily emphasize generating precise combinations that effectively incorporate all elements harmoniously rather than aiming to produce diverse combinations for creative exploratory purposes.
+Another thread of research focuses on searching by genetic recombination~\cite{kim2022mixplorer, chouchoulas2007design, turrin2011design, zaman2015gem}.
+Still, these techniques focused on widening the range of the design exploration rather than offering inspiration on effectively combining specific design elements.